Autoregressive model: Graphs of AR(p) processes

 The simplest AR process is AR(0), which has no dependence between the terms.
 Only the error/innovation/noise term contributes to the output of the process, so in the figure, AR(0) corresponds to white noise.

 For an AR(1) process with a positive $\varphi$, only the previous term in the process and the noise term contribute to the output.
 If $\varphi$ is close to 0, then the process still looks like white noise, but as $\varphi$ approaches 1, the output gets a larger contribution from the previous term relative to the noise.
 This results in a "smoothing" or integration of the output, similar to a low pass filter.

 For an AR(2) process, the previous two terms and the noise term contribute to the output.
 If both $\varphi_1$ and $\varphi_2$ are positive, the output will resemble a low pass filter, with the high frequency part of the noise decreased.
 If $\varphi_1$ is positive while $\varphi_2$ is negative, then the process favors changes in sign between terms of the process.
 The output oscillates.
-This can be likened to edge detection or detection of change in direction.
+This can be linked to edge detection or detection of change in direction.